 Meta-Review of the Literature: An intensive and extensive survey of the literature in a specific clinical area in which the student should (a) provide a new integration of an existing body of literature that offers novel ideas, hypotheses, and/or theoretical perspectives, (b) identifies major gaps in the literature, and (c) discusses how those gaps might be filled.
 The paper cannot be a simple summary of the literature; it must provide a synthesis or integration of theory and research on the topic and be issue or idea focused.
-The student's goal should be to become a leading expert in the chosen area and to demonstrate expertise by providing an integrative review of the literature that moves the area forward.
+The student's goal should be to develop expertise in the chosen area and to demonstrate this by providing an integrative review of the literature that has the potential to move the area forward.
 The paper should be original and not derivative of another paper already published or unpublished but known to the student.
-The paper must address relevant ethical concerns and diversity factors.
-Ultimately, the project will demonstrate the student's ability to critically evaluate the clinical research literature and translate that knowledge into clinical practice.
+The paper should address relevant ethical concerns and diversity factors.
+Ultimately, the project will demonstrate the student's ability to critically evaluate the clinical research literature and translate that knowledge into recommendations or ideas for clinical practice.